antoBit/antodev/src/blog/2021-03-30-usecallback-i-dont-know-her.md

 ## PR Review anxiety

-Since I was not familiar with the concept of useCallback, useMemo (and loadash `memoize`!)
+Since I was not familiar with the concept of useCallback, useMemo (and lodash `memoize`!)
 I immediately documented myself, but all I could find were articles and tutorials about how to use these hooks and functions, and none of them touched deeply on the dependency array, which is something I constantly screw up!

 Lately, I’ve been reading a lot on the use of `useCallback` and `useMemo` in a React app (useful links at the end of the post ✏️) because I wasn’t comfortable with my *fake it ‘till you make it* approach to this part of the framework and what I read was… well, more confusing than ever.